dotnet/arcade/Repro Environment/Implementation Details.md

 ## 1st approach
 "Snapshot" of the machine that contains the failure instance.
 Provision a DTL machine and restore the state so that the dev can poke in it.
-More details to come according to the investigation we are going to do.
+We are going to start an investigation of different ways we could get a "snapshot" of the machines we want.

 ## 2nd approach
 In essence, Jenkins will redo a job (without publishing or updating the PR), and then give the machine to the dev to poke around with.